Wartem/flask-vite-systemd-generator/README.md

 ### Service Configuration

-The SystemD service is configured with production-ready settings:
+The SystemD service is configured with these settings:

 ```ini
 [Unit]